-HydraSpace™ is a payload-enhancing linker technology that is compatible with our site-specific antibody conjugation technology and offers the following additional advantages:
+HydraSpace™ is an ADC-enhancing spacer technology that is compatible with our site-specific antibody conjugation technology and offers the following additional advantages:

-Comprised of a small, polar linker subunit, HydraSpace™ can be placed at one or multiple locations in the ADC linker.
+Comprised of a small, highly-polar spacer subunit, HydraSpace™ can be placed at one or multiple locations in the ADC linker-payload.
 When placed near the payload, HydraSpace™ acts to reduce the local hydrophobicity, essentially pulling the payload into solution and enhancing the biophysical properties of both the payload and that of the resulting ADC.

 Increased Drug Loading